kjd/idna/README.rst

   Removing support for older versions should be well justified in that the maintenance burden has become too high.

-* **Python 2**.
-Python 2 is supported by version 2.x of this library.
-  Use "idna<3" in your requirements file if you need this library for a Python 2 application.
-Be advised that these versions are no longer actively developed.

 * **Testing**.
 The library has a test suite based on each rule of the IDNA specification, as well as tests that are provided as part of the Unicode Technical Standard 46, `Unicode IDNA Compatibility Processing